satellitecomponent/Neurite/README.md

       <ul>
         <li>Neurite incorporates note-taking to retain a non-linear conversation history.</li>
         <li>We feed both the recent conversation as well as any matched notes that are not already in the recent conversation as part of the context message to the Ai.</li>
-        <li>This means retaining relevant information from any part of the conversation regardless of the Ai's context window size.</li>
+        <li>This means retaining relevant information from any part of the conversation regardless of the AI's context window size.</li>
         <li>Still, advancements in context window size only further enable Neurite's performance.</li>
       </ul>
     </td>